 2.0 SUBSURFACE INVESTIGATION

-Based on the information provided, as well as, discussions with design team, AOG drilled eight (8) auger borings at the proposed site.
-Each boring was advanced to depths ranging from about ten (10) and twenty (20) feet beneath existing grade (fbeg).
+Based on the information provided, AOG drilled four (4) of the planned eight (8) auger borings at the proposed site.
+The preliminary borings were advanced to their planned depths of ten (10) feet beneath existing grade (fbeg).